DanielFitzsimons/ACPAD-Premier-League-App/README.md

 ## Application Architecture

 Pages and Their Purposes
 Fixtures Page: Displays and manages fixture-related information.
-It likely includes functionality for listing upcoming matches, displaying details about specific fixtures, and interacting with fixture data.
+It includes functionality for listing upcoming matches, displaying details about specific fixtures, and interacting with fixture data.

 Login Page: Handles user authentication processes.
 This page is responsible for managing user login procedures, including form inputs for credentials, validation, and integrating with external authentication services like Firebase.